 Do you really think, there should be a change?

-iCloud Drive: It’s a cloud-based file storage service that helps to sync files across your different devices like Macs, iPhones, iPads, etc. A file on your iCloud drive can be accessed from any of your Apple devices using same Apple ID.
+iCloud Drive: It’s a cloud-based file storage service that helps to sync files across your different devices like Macs, iPhones, iPads, etc. A file on your iCloud drive can be accessed from any of your Apple devices using the same Apple ID.

 iCloud Photo Library – All your photos and videos across your Macs and iOS devices will be synchronized to iCloud Photo Library.

 Let me assume, you’re no longer a newbie to Macs/iPhones.
 Maybe my assumption is wrong.
-But, it doesn’t matter in such a situation where multiple devices have to make use of an absolutely negligible 5 GB space to store - device backups, various documents, large media libraries and so on.
+But, it doesn’t matter in such a situation where multiple devices have to make use of an absolutely negligible 5 GB space to store - device backups, various documents, large media libraries, and so on.

 Well, let’s take a rough estimation.
 A typical Apple user who has been using an iPhone for 5 years would have at least 3 GB in his/her iCloud as the iCloud backup.
-If the same person has been using an iPad for 3 years, adds up 1 to 2 GB in iCloud.
+If the same person has been using an iPad for 3 years, adds up to 1 to 2 GB in iCloud.
 That sums up the maximum free iCloud storage given by Apple.

-See, we have only taken backups, still it reached the free storage limit.
+See, we have only taken backups, still, it reached the free storage limit.
 What if, the data from iCloud documents and iCloud Photo Library is being taken under consideration?

-Note: Also read how easily you can share photos from Apple device to Non-apple devices like windows/Android, and make your life hassle-free while sharing.
+Note: Also read how easily you can share photos from Apple device to Non-apple devices like Windows/Android, and make your life hassle-free while sharing.

 How Much More is Space you can buy from Apple?